Leonardo-Corsini/FPGA_Stream_Cipher/README.md

 * **Intel Quartus Prime Lite** (Synthesis & Timing Analysis)
 * **ModelSim** (Simulation)
 * **Python** (Golden Model & Test Vector Generation)

+## Support

+If you find this project useful, and you want to support my work, consider giving it a ⭐ on GitHub, sharing it with others.
+You could donate on https://buymeacoffee.com/leonardo.corsini to support the development.
+I will be grateful for any donation you want to make.

+Contributions and feedback are welcome!